Skelmis/Hermes/USAGE.md

 - `POSTGRES_HOST`: The host Postgres is running on.
 - `POSTGRES_PORT`: The port for Postgres.
 - `REDIS_URL`: The URL to use when attempting to connect to Redis.
+- `SERVING_DOMAIN`: The domain this site will run on.
+Used for cookies etc.

 #### Optional
 *These are optional feature flags to provide*